-Baldur's Gate: Enhanced Edition review
+Baldur's Gate: Enhanced Edition for iPad review

 If you've been lamenting the lack of a really meaty, old-school and gloriously geeky roleplaying game on your iPad, look no further than this semi-remake of one of the 1990s' true classics.
 There have been iOS games like Baldur's Gate, but the complexity and sprawl of this fantasy adventure is pretty much unparalleled on the app store.

 Baldur's Gate was one of the earliest games by Bioware, now best known as the studio behind Mass Effect, and while its elves and kobolds are very different to that series' space marines and deathbots you can very much see the commonality.
 It's all sweeping, epic quests, dark destinies, choice about how to treat people and a huge world to explore with tons of optional diversions.
 BG is far more complicated than Mass Effect, however, requiring as it does some fairly painstaking management of a raft of character stats and a combat system that requires heavy tactical thinking.